How Real-Time Data Will Power Retail in 2021 and Beyond

 Real-time data consists of both structured and unstructured data, served on demand in just milliseconds.
 Such data may include a customer’s engagement and order history across channels (web, mobile, or in-store).
 It could also include other kinds of enterprise data gathered and delivered in real time, such as inventory records or sensor data gathered by a retailer’s in-store systems.

-For retailers, real-time data becomes vital in use cases where seconds matter.
+For retailers, real-time data and becomes vital in use cases where seconds matter.
 A customer service associate may refer to a customer’s record to provide personalized service in store—or a retailer’s systems may send data to a website or mobile app for personalized marketing and engagement.
 Such interactions require all incoming data to be processed and served for immediate use, rather than stashed in a database for later retrieval and analysis.

 This is no small challenge in a world of omnichannel customer relationships.
 Retailers are interacting with customers—and thus gathering and serving data—across many different touchpoints and channels, from web and mobile systems to call centers and stores.
 Customers, meanwhile, expect to move between these touchpoints with little or no friction, often beginning a task on one channel and seeking to finish it on another.
 But this is only possible if data from one interaction is instantly available for use in the next, even though they are both mediated by different systems.